jaynilpatel/starcraft2/README.md

 ## Setup Game

-Open command prompt on Windows in this same directory.
-Then to run the game:
+Open command prompt on Windows in the same directory where  ```env``` folder exist.
+Then to run the game, first start the environment :
 ```
 # start the environment
 YOUR DIRECTORY PATH>env\Scripts\activate